Bobli0322/Bobs-file-backup-assistant/README.md

 It doesn't deal with duplicated files very well.

 Safety measures:
-It doesn't delete any files without asking for confirmation It doesn't copy and overwrite any files
+- It doesn't delete any files without asking for confirmation.
+- It doesn't copy and overwrite any files.
-If there is any file name conflict during copying, it just adds a suffix to the original file name and copy to the new name When two files have same name different content, user to investigate if it's a naming conflict or a modified file
+- If there is any file name conflict during copying, it just adds a suffix to the original file name and copy to the new name.
+- When two files have same name different content, user to investigate if it's a naming conflict or a modified file.